 102.09 Proposal Guaranty.
 The Department will reject a Bid submitted without a Proposal Guaranty in the amount designated and payable to the Director.
 Submit the required Proposal Guaranty in one of the following forms:

 A. Properly executed project Bid bond submitted on the Department’s form.

-B. .
+B. Properly executed electronic bid transfer to the Department's account.